The Top 10 Bars People In Bismarck Mandan Miss The Most

 Which bars in Bismarck Mandan do you miss the most?

-This is a question I asked a few months back on our station facebook page, and I also took calls on my radio show asking the same question.
+This is a question I asked a few months back on our station's Facebook page, and I also took calls on my radio show asking the same question.

-We had over ONE THOUSAND comments on our station facebook page on the subject.
+We had over ONE THOUSAND comments on our station's Facebook page on the subject.

 Talk about a viral post.
-The phone lines also lit up that day concerning the bars people in Bismarck Mandan wish were still around.
+The phone lines also lit up that day concerning the bars people in Bismarck Mandan wished were still around.

 #10-Dickheads (Richard Craniums)-This bar was located on South 12th street.
-It was big in the late 90's and the city of Bismarck made the bar change their name due to complaints.
+It was big in the late 90s and the city of Bismarck made the bar change its name due to complaints.
 What did the bar come up with?
 "Richard Craniums!"
 I love this "screw you" attitude.
 I know I was there a time or two back in the day.